hashicorp/consul-esm/README.md

 datacenter = "dc1"

-// The target Admin Partition to use. partition = ""
+// The target Admin Partition to use.
+// Can also be provided through the CONSUL_PARTITION environment variable. partition = ""

 // The CA file to use for talking to Consul over TLS.
 Can also be provided